 The chemicals specialization examination shall be held in accordance with the provisions of ADN section 8.2.2.7.2.5.

-The model below (3.3.1) shall be used when preparing the examination questions.
+The matrix below (3.3.1) shall be used when preparing the examination questions.

 The examination shall be written and shall comprise two parts.
 The competent authority or examining body may choose the order of the parts.

 One of the parts of the examination shall comprise 30 multiple-choice questions selected from the catalogue of questions on chemicals.
-The questionnaire shall be drawn up in accordance with the model in 3.3.1, below.
+The questionnaire shall be drawn up in accordance with the matrix in 3.3.1, below.
 This part of the examination takes 60 minutes.
 Each correct answer is worth one point.
 The maximum number of points that may be obtained is 30.

 The other part of the examination (3.3.2) shall consist in a substantive exercise, with 15 questions specific to a substance, to be selected by the competent authority or examining body designated by that authority from the catalogue of substantive questions on chemicals.